rnietoe/Training/docs/AWS/03-Network.md

     * Web page still accessible since rule 100 allow the traffic
 7. `Edit inbound rules` editing rule 400 as 99
     * Web page no accessible since rule 99 deny the traffic before rule 100 allow all traffic
-    * This is not working in my demo
 8. `Edit inbound rules` removing rule 99 and add new rule 400 to allow traffic on ports 1024-65535
 ```shell
 yum update -y # it should works again```